daliabtnj/warzone_game/README.md

 This will generate a warzone executable file.

-2. Then, depending on your OS:
+2. Then, depending on your OS:git

 - Windows run:

 ```
-warzone.exe
+./warzone
 ```

 - macOS run: